 - More styles allows customers to have more choice and chances of receiving what they prefer

 Since the company has focused on a shorter response time, Inditex is able to ensure that all its retail stores are carrying products that are in demand by consumers at that specific time.
-For example, Zara is able to identify a specific trend and having that trendy garment within its store in 30 days (Hume, 2011).
+For example, Zara is able to identify a specific trend and have that trendy garment within its store in 30 days (Hume, 2011).
 Through analysing customer preferences and current fashion trends Zara is able to move in step with its customers.
-This is achieved through constant research and has equipped tis factories with machinery that is able to react the trend changes which have been reported immediately and produce response to new styles of modification of them in 2-4 weeks.
+This is achieved through constant research and has equipped its factories with machinery that is able to react to the trend changes which have been reported immediately and produce a response to new styles of modification of them in 2-4 weeks.